Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 What is frost heave and how does it work?

-The formation of ice crystals within the larger voids between soil particles extend to form continuous ice lenses.
+Frost heave is the formation of ice crystals within the larger voids between soil particles that extend to form continuous ice lenses.
 Ice lenses grow through capillary rise and they thicken in the direction of heat transfer until all water is frozen.

 As water is frozen, a negative pore pressure develops in the pavement layers, which draws water upward from the lower unfrozen soil towards the frozen front: a phenomenon known as ‘cryosuction’.
 As the ice lenses thicken, the overlying soil and pavement layers ‘heave’ upward.